camilleNicoleT/MakiMaku/README.md

 <img width="450" alt="MakiMakuLogo" src="https://user-images.githubusercontent.com/94029792/150902337-56b6faa6-e743-4a65-9c94-b52af7c3d486.png">

-Maki Maku allows a user to input a movie genre and zip code.
-It calls the movie api from "The Movie Database" and the restaurant API from "Documenu"
+Maki Maku allows a user to select a movie genre and type in a zip code which then generates a stay-in date.
+It calls the movie api from "The Movie Database" and the restaurant API from "Documenu".

 Tech used:
 HTML, Javascript, CSS, Materialize